🏠

 Shop The Look:

-2. Reclaimed wood coffee table with black metal legs
+2. Reclaimed wood coffee table black metal legs

-4. Black metal frame accent chair with natural linen cushions
+4. Black metal frame accent chair natural linen

-8. White cotton curtains with black farmhouse rod and rings
+8. White cotton curtains black farmhouse rod rings

 DIY Paint Transformation